Vyral/base-template/_posts/2023-09-01-tulsa-looks-good-on-foundation-of-tulsa-schools.md

   - Business Spotlight
   - Oklahoma
 excerpt: >-
-  Jennie recently stopped by Iron Gate Tulsa to connect with Executive Director, Carrie Henderson to hear about all the great work they are doing for the Tulsa community!
+  Jennie connected with President and CEO, Moises Echeverria, to hear about ways to support and connect with the Foundation of Tulsa Schools.
 enclosure:
 pullquote:
 enclosure_type: video/mp4